 If statement can help you to test a specific condition.
 For example, if the condition is TRUE, the block of code, or if – block will be executed.
 On the other hand, supposed the condition equals to false, the block in the if statement won’t run

 To understand further about Python if statement, let’s consider this following example.
-In this case, the price of a sandwich order won’t appear if the customer orders a ham roll.
+In this case, a customer orders a ham sandwich.
+The price of a sandwich order won’t appear if the customer orders a ham roll.
 Then, the code will be as follow

 The code return will be Price: $1.75

-Let’s go into detail with this code.
+Let’s go into detail with this code of this example a customer orders a ham sandwich.
 We create a variable named “ sandwich_order” with the value “ Ham Roll”